lewagon/dotfiles/00-Setup/TEACHERS.md

 - Pitch your idea
 - Discuss, constitute 3-member (or 4-member) teams
 - Convince other students to join your team, or join someone else's
-- Focus on the **learning interest** and not the personal illusion to save time
+- Focus on the **learning interest** of the project.
+- After the bootcamp you can build 1, 2, 3, any Rails app.
+The 2 weeks is not the only opportunity to ship **your** idea.
 - Team up with people you'll get along with!
+- Choose **above all** a cool and interesting project (not a 10000th market place...).
+You are here to have fun and learn a maximum.

 _Two weeks of Rails_

 #### Monday - Friday (Week 6)
 - One Rails app a day!
-- Assemble all the pieces of the puzzle
+- Assemble all the pieces of the puzzle.
-- You'll get a better idea of why we learnt all those blocks
+- You'll get the big picture on why we learnt all those blocks.
-- At this time you'll have real websites with a back-end deployed online
+- At this time you'll have real websites with a back-end deployed online.

 #### Monday - Friday (Week 7)
-- Airbnb clone! (no flats allowed)
+- Airbnb clone! (no flats allowed).
-- Team up with your project buddies
+- Team up with your project buddies.
-- Collaborate on Github
+- Collaborate on Github.
 - Make mistakes you won't make again during the Project's weeks :)

 _Two weeks on your Projects_